Johan511/Johan511.github.io/docs/_posts/2024-08-28-Inline-Specifier.md

 **Which one does it choose?**

-It happens to choose the first
+It happens to choose the first definition in comes across

 Because we used the command `g++ a.o b.o -o main` it would be the definition in a.o